Tuesday, July 12, 2011

 Yet my dear shirt,

-Bring me the finest of robs
+Bring me the finest of robes

 I want to walk these fine roads